open-telemetry/opentelemetry-specification/specification/common/README.md

   - Case sensitivity of keys is preserved.
 Keys that differ in casing are treated as distinct keys.
 - The attribute value can be of `any` type, where any is defined as one of the following:
   - A primitive type: string, boolean, double precision floating point (IEEE 754-1985) or signed 64 bit integer.
-  - A homogeneous array of values of primitive type [before 1.29.0].
+  - An array of values of primitive type [before 1.29.0].
   - An array of `any` values [since 1.29.0].
   - A key/value map, where key is string and value is `any` value.
 Any form of reference loops is disallowed. [since 1.29.0].